aspect-build/rules_js/README.md

 This ruleset is a high-performance alternative to the `build_bazel_rules_nodejs` Bazel module and accompanying npm packages hosted in https://github.com/bazelbuild/rules_nodejs.

 -   Lazy: only fetches/installs npm packages needed for the requested build/test targets.
 -   Correct: works seamlessly with node.js module resolution.
 For example there are no pathMapping issues with TypeScript `rootDirs`.
 -   Fast: Bazel's sandbox only sees npm packages as directories, not individual files.
 -   Supports npm "workspaces": nested npm packages in a monorepo.

 <https://hackmd.io/@aspect/npm-benchmarks> shows benchmarks for fetching, installing, and linking packages under rules_js as well as typical alternatives like npm and yarn.

 Known issues:

 -   Doesn't support Remote Execution (RBE) due to https://github.com/bazelbuild/bazel/issues/10298.
 -   Doesn't work with rules_docker due to https://github.com/bazelbuild/rules_pkg/issues/115#issuecomment-1137465914.
-- Actions may follow symlinks out of the sandbox, leading to non-hermeticity.
-Fix planned for 1.0: https://github.com/aspect-build/rules_js/issues/114.
 -   No examples yet for proto/gRPC, though this may "just work".
 -   No examples yet for publishing npm packages.

 rules_js is just a part of what Aspect provides:

 -   _Need help?_ This ruleset has support provided by https://aspect.dev.
 -   See our other Bazel rules, especially those built for rules_js, such as rules_ts for TypeScript: https://github.com/aspect-build

 ## Installation